 Learn more about Epidemica

-You'll make decisions, interact with others, and see the spread of a digital "pathogen" play out in front of your eyes.
+You'll make decisions, interact with others, and see the spread of a digital "pathogen" play out in real time across the VinUni campus network.

 How it works